Resignation Acceptance Letter and Email Examples for Employers

 Confirm the final working day

-Calculate the date from the employee’s notice period, contract, agreement or company policy.
+Calculate the final working day from the employee’s notice period, contract, agreement or company policy.
 Do not guess the last day or rely on informal conversations.

 See final-day wording